-Regulatory requirements: Meet or exceed regulatory requirements for the protection of health, safety and the security of people and the environment.
+Regulatory requirements: Meet or exceed regulatory requirements for the protection of health, safety and security of people and the environment.
 The plan must meet, and if possible exceed, all regulatory standards and requirements and respect Canada's international commitments on the peaceful use of nuclear energy.

-Transparency is the key to building trust: Information used to make decisions about transportation planning must be readily available to the public.
-The NWMO must be transparent in its approach to its work, including its interaction with the public (e.g. in communicating potential risks).
-Transparency is understood to be key to gaining public trust, and therefore advancing the program.
+Transparency and trust building: Information used to make decisions about transportation planning must be readily available to the public.
+The NWMO must be transparent in its approach to its work, including its interaction with the public (e.g., in communicating potential risks).
+Transparency is understood to be key to gaining public trust, and therefore, advancing the program.
 Information used to make decisions about transportation planning must be made public and readily available (e.g., transportation package certification, selection of transportation mode).